Isla Caton, the toddler battling neuroblastoma, is cancer-free – despite her parents being told she had months to live.

 The family, who are from Stratford, hope that if the next six months of treatment and fundraising go successfully, they will finally see Isla enjoying a normal childhood.

 “All I want is to see her in a nativity play”, said Nikki.
-“She’s not been allowed to be a child.
+“She’s not been allowed to be my pharm blog.
 We just want her to have a normal childhood.”

 Lions fans have been among those raising money for Isla, as her plight has transcended football rivalries.